 Gina has 2 free days every week.
 She studies English at a local college 2 afternoons a week.
 Last year she spent 3 weeks in France visiting her own family and also went on holiday with her host family.

-Gina isn’t a worker or an employee.
-She gets £75 a week pocket money and doesn’t pay tax or National Insurance.
+Gina is not a worker or an employee.
+She gets £75 a week pocket money and does not pay tax or National Insurance.

-Find more information for au pairs and host families on the British Au Pair Agencies Association website.
+Find more information for au pairs and host families from the British Au Pair Agencies Association.